Overview of the wet processing in Coffee processing

 One of the most common critiques of wet processing nowadays is its excessive water usage.
 This is an issue in places where water is scarce, but improper wastewater treatment can also pollute the environment.
 This has prompted coffee associations and growers to invest in more environmentally friendly wet processing methods.

-What is pulped natural process coffee bean?
+What is pulped natural process coffee beans?

 The skin of the coffee cherry is removed in the pulped natural process.
 During the drying process, the fruity mucilage remains intact.
 All plants produce mucilage, a thick, gelatinous material.
 In other words, the coffee is dried but the sticky fruit pulp remains attached.
 Because the pulp is frequently referred to as ‘honey,’ pulped natural coffee is also known as ‘honey washed’ coffee.